CL-BZH/Undirected-Graph-Algorithms/README.md

     available_edges = [0,..., k - 1] + [k + 1, ..., max_edges - 1]
 ```
 > Nota Bene:
 The graph object does not store any node.
-It stores only the topology of the graph *(i.e. weight of edges between nodes - with infinite meaning no edge)*.
+It defines only the topology of the graph *(i.e. weights of edges between nodes - with infinite value meaning no edge)*.
 It is up to the application using the graph to instantiate nodes *(see `mst.h` for example)*.

 ---